 Chris Vein, Deputy United States Chief Technology Officer for Government Innovation, Executive Office of the President 10:00 AM - 10:30 AM Networking Break 10:30 AM - 11:45 AM Gaining a Better Understanding of this Rocky Recovery Job creation is at the top of every political candidate's agenda in 2012.
-Increasingly, political concerns are being raised about the quality of data that are available and whether the data are truly reflective of economic trends.
-What emerging new data sets offer the greatest promise of helping us to better understand employment, productivity, innovation, and growth trends at the national, state, and local level?
+Increasingly, political concerns are being raised about the quality of data that are available and whether the data are truly reflective of economic and employment trends.
+Several emerging data sets will improve our understanding of employment by helping us to better understand the roles that educational attainment, job training and credentials, and business dynamics play in job creation at the national, state and local level.
 Moderator: